-Autism spectrum disorder (ASD) and Attention Deficit Hyperactivity Disorder (ADHD) may be linked with the parasite Toxoplasma gondii
+Autism and ADHD may be linked with the parasite Toxoplasma gondii

 Toxoplasma gondii is the parasite that causes toxoplasmosis.
 This parasitical infection is largely asymptomatic, but its been known to cause chronic oxidative stress in the brain of the host, which plays an essential role in the pathogenesis of neurological disorders like autism and ADHD.